Serajul Haque

-Serajul Haque is a Bangladesh Nationalist Party politician and the former Member of Parliament of Sherpur-3.
+Serajul Haque was a Bangladesh Nationalist Party politician and a member of parliament for Sherpur-3.
 His son, Mahmudul Haque Rubel, was elected to parliament in 2001.

-Career
+Biography

+Serajul Haque was born on 1 June 1936.

 Haque was elected to parliament from Sherpur-3 as a Bangladesh Nationalist Party candidate in 1991.

+He died in a road accident on 28 October 1994.